 Ranked Robin:

-In a Round Robin tournament, each contestant faces off against each other contestant, and the one who wins the most matches wins the tournament.
-This is essentially how Ranked Robin works, but by using ranked ballots, the whole tournament can happen all at once.
+In a Round Robin tournament, each contestant faces off against each other contestant and the one who wins the most matches wins the tournament.
+This is essentially how Ranked Robin works, but using ranked ballots, the whole tournament can happen all at once.

 Voting:

 In Ranked Robin, voters rank candidates in order of preference.
-Voters may rank multiple candidates equally, and candidates left blank are ranked last.
+Voters may rank candidates equally if desired and candidates left blank are ranked last.

 Tally:

-Ranked Robin compares candidates in 1-on-1 match-ups.
-A candidate wins a match-up if they are ranked higher than their opponent by more voters.
-The candidate who wins the most match-ups is elected the winner.
+Ranked Robin compares candidates in head-to-head match-ups.
+A candidate wins a match-up if a majority of voters with a preference ranked them higher than their opponent.
+The candidate preferred over all others is elected the winner.

 Carmen won the most match-ups against other candidates, so she is elected the winner.